 Australian Plague Locust Commission (APLC)

-The APLC only conducts aerial control campaigns in eastern Australia (generally west of the Great Dividing Range) against locust infestations which have the potential to significantly threaten rural industries in other States.
+The APLC only conducts aerial control campaigns in eastern Australia (generally west of the Newell Highway) against locust infestations which have the potential to significantly threaten rural industries in other States.
 The APLC also monitors populations, predicts outbreaks, and conducts research into locust biology and control.

 Ground control of bands and aerial control of swarms.
 The most important part of an effective control campaign involves landholders controlling banding nymphs using ground control techniques.
 If control becomes beyond the capacity of the landholder, Local Land Services may arrange for ground control contractors to assist.
 When all ground control options have been exhausted, aerial spraying may be considered.

 Aerial control of bands and swarms in remote areas.
 In the semi-arid inland, it is often impracticable for individual landholders to undertake effective control of locusts.
 Therefore, the APLC and/or DPI may sometimes organise the aerial application of ultra low volume (ULV) pesticides where target criteria are met.

 It is therefore essential that landholders report locust activity to Local Land Services.
 Landholders may always need to undertake control on their own lands regardless of any operations conducted by other parties anywhere in NSW.

 The act of reporting locust activity or providing consent to undertake application in no way guarantees intervention by the above-mentioned agencies.

 Outbreaks of Australian plague locusts can potentially affect very large areas, and effective control is only possible if individual landholders cooperate.